plone/documentation/docs/developer-guide/deprecation.md

 To enable deprecation warnings, use the `-W` command.

-Given you're using a modern buildout with a virtual environment as recommended, the command would be the following
+Given you're using a modern buildout with a virtual environment as recommended, the command would be the following.

 ```shell
 ./bin/python -W module ./bin/test